Birthday Sugar Cookie Cake

 Our weekend consisted of food trucks, a St. Louis Cardinals baseball birthday cake, 2 cookie cakes, a 1,000 ft water slide and a s’mores party in the scorching summer heat.
 Mother Nature finally turned off all the rain in St. Louis and cranked up the heat.
 We went from highs in the upper 60’s to heat index of 110 in a matter of 2 days.
 Hello Summer!!

 So let’s talk about this birthday sugar cookie cake!!
 Allison turned 19 last Friday and cookie cakes have always been a requested birthday treat.
-But her sister has a client who decorates cakes, so she had ordered her a salted caramel cake decorated like a St. Louis Cardinals baseball – because the girl lives and breaths baseball.
+But her sister has a client who decorates cakes, so she had ordered her a salted caramel cake decorated like a St. Louis Cardinals baseball – because the girl lives and breathes baseball.
 But I still wanted to make a birthday treat, and nothing says birthdays more than sprinkles and a birthday cookie cake !!

 I took my favorite sugar cookie recipe made a few tiny changes and added sprinkles and white chocolate chips for a funfetti look to this birthday sugar cookie cake.